rhernaus/phaeton/README.md

 ### Static Web UI

 - UI assets are served under `/ui` (and `/app` as an alias for compatibility)

+### Security

+- The HTTP API currently has no authentication and enables permissive CORS for development.
+- Deploy behind a trusted network or reverse proxy that enforces authentication.
+- Log file path defaults to `/var/log/phaeton.log`; ensure appropriate permissions.

+### Known limitations

+- Tibber, vehicle integrations, and updater are stubbed (not yet implemented).
+- D-Bus export is functional for core paths but not yet complete for all Venus OS paths.
+- API is unauthenticated; do not expose directly to untrusted networks.

 ## Configuration